aosabook/500lines/contingent/chapter.rst

 The process of compiling consequences is a recursive one, as each consequence can itself have further tasks that depended on it.
-We could perform this recursion manually through repeated calls to the graph:
+We could perform this recursion manually through repeated calls to the graph
+(note that we are here taking advantage of the fact that the Python prompt saves the last value displayed under the name ``_`` for use in the subsequent expression):

 >>> task = Task(read, ('api.txt',))
 >>> project._graph.immediate_consequences_of(task)